 Also, assertiveness, and then right up there was not using substances.
 No drugs and alcohol.
 Don’t do it.
 It’s not worth it.
+If you are already addicted to them, get into a drug rehab programme and seek treatment.
 If you’re experimenting with drugs and alcohol and you say you want to be a professional, you need to take a hard look at that because if you ever get a felony, you can never practice medicine.
 Think about that.
 You can’t get a license.
 Those are some of the top resiliency traits.

 I’ll end up with an update on our AMPed Program, AMP, the Application Madness Program.
 It’s been a few years since I’ve been able to do custom coaching within individuals and I’m still a resident, but I can take a handful of students, about 4.
 By the time this podcast here is released, we should be close to wrapping up the first AMPed cycle where I literally go over every detail of some of this application to medical school or to residency.